circus-tent/circus/docs/source/configuration.rst

         watcher will scan the local **site-packages** and loads its content into the execution environment.
 Must be used with **copy_env** set to True.
 Defaults to None.

+    **respawn**
+        If set to False, the processes handled by a watcher will not be respawned automatically. (default: True)